 Searches for the topic ‘video conference’ began to rise substantially in mid-March 2020.
-Throughout 2019, the highest search scores ascribed to this topic stood at 43 between the 28th April and 4th May and 49 from the 20th to 26th October.
-In 2020, this score hit 40 between the 8th and 14th March before hitting 100 the following week.
+Throughout 2019, the highest search scores ascribed to this topic stood at 43 between the 28th of April and the 4th of May and 49 from the 20th to 26th of October.
+In 2020, this score hit 40 between the 8th and 14th of March before hitting 100 the following week.
 Searches for this topic did not return to pre-pandemic levels until 26th April:

 In 2019, searches related to ‘how-to’ and ‘do it yourself’ were both relatively popular.
 The former achieved an average search score of 50.8 and the latter 45.3.
 Volumes for both were also relatively stable with both having limited score ranges of 48-62 and 39-54 respectively.

 As of March 2020, searches centred on ‘how-to’ topics have achieved an average score of 69.4.
-Between the 22nd March and 20th June, the average stood at 88:
+Between the 22nd of March and the 20th of June, the average stood at 88:

 Searches with a ‘do it yourself’ theme over the same periods were attributed scores of 64.5 from March onwards and 87 between the 2nd March and 20th June:

-Google’s algorithm identified that, from the start of 2019 to the end of August 2020, searches for ‘how to make hand sanitizer’ grew by 3,950% whereas searches for ‘DIY hand sanitizer’ increased by more than 5,000%.
+Google’s algorithm identified that from the start of 2019 to the end of August 2020, searches for ‘how to make hand sanitiser’ grew by 3,950% whereas searches for ‘DIY hand sanitiser’ increased by more than 5,000%.
 Searches for DIY haircuts and home improvements also increased throughout lockdown.

 Nevertheless, in a world where knowledge is power and data is now the primary driver of this, search trends will play an important role in decision-making processes – both now and in the foreseeable future.